NYPL/digpres/_posts/2018-01-30-bashing-out-a-file-format-signature.markdown

 It's always good to back up your work with data from other people.
 One potential source is the TrID format registry.
 In this case there is a [signature for ACS files](https://github.com/digipres/digipres.github.io/blob/master/_sources/registries/trid/triddefs_xml/ms-acs.trid.xml), and it matches our signature.

-In this case, there's even someone that wrote an [unofficial spec for the format](http://fileformats.lebeausoftware.org/).
+There's even someone that wrote an [unofficial spec for the format](http://fileformats.lebeausoftware.org/).
 Remy Lebeau's work also match our signature.

 ## Make and test a PRONOM signature file